danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

     }
 ```

-This modifier will however not have any effect on multiline text fields:
+The `onSubmit` view modifier will however not have any effect on multiline text fields, since these views will insert new lines instead of submitting the text field:

 ```swift
 TextField("Enter text", text: $text, axis: .vertical)